wlillisdev/hangman/README.md

 # Features

  __Start Screen__
- - The user is initially greeted by an bold hangman graphic in yellow.
-A typewrite effect was added to keep user engaged, it gives a brief message there can only be one winner, and asks the user for their name.
+ - The user is initially greeted by an bold hangman graphic in yellow.This Asci Art banner was created at [Asci banner](https://manytools.org/hacker-tools/ascii-banner/) A typewrite effect was added to keep user engaged, it gives a brief message there can only be one winner, and asks the user for their name.

     ![Strat Screen Hangman](images_readme/start_screen.png)